open5e/open5e/source/characters/background.rst

 your character in a compelling way.
 Your GM will tell you how you can earn inspiration in the game.

-You either have inspiration or you don’t—you can’t stockpile multiple “inspirations” for later use.
+You either have inspiration or you don't---you can't stockpile multiple "inspirations" for later use.

 Using Inspiration
 ^^^^^^^^^^^^^^^^^